ShelynDM/ADRs_Assignment3_ShelynDM/ADR1_Using-Hybrid-App.md

 **Decision**

-Considering the user need it is decided that the application will be hybrid.
+Considering the user needs it is decided that the application will be hybrid.

 **Consequence**